jayluxferro/jayluxferro/README.md

 ### Sample Projects

+- pbcopy.
+A small utility that allows you to dump clipboard contents on your Jailbroken iPhone to the terminal https://github.com/jayluxferro/pbcopy

 - pbpaste.
 A small utility to paste text to the clipboard on a jailbroken iPhone https://github.com/jayluxferro/pbpaste

 - A DNS Ad-Blocker for iOS, macOS and Android. https://github.com/jayluxferro/block-ads